Special Educational Needs Tribunals

 What decisions can the Tribunal reach?

 The Tribunal has prescribed powers under the Children and Families Act 2014 to make certain decisions in relation to appeals.
 The Tribunal can dismiss the appeal, order the local authority to carry out an assessment, order the local authority to make and maintain an EHC plan or to maintain a plan with amendments.
 The Tribunal can also order the local authority to reconsider or correct a weakness in the plan, for example, where necessary information is missing.
 Local authorities have time limits within which to comply with decisions of the Tribunal

 What support is available for parents and carers to access the Tribunal?

 You could be entitled to legal aid to pay for a meeting with a solicitor.

 There are also local and national organisations which can help you consider if an appeal to the tribunal is appropriate, and how to prepare for an appeal.
 Each Local Area is required to appoint an independent advice and support service (known as SENDIAS).
-In North Somerset this service is provided by Supportive Parents.
+In North Somerset this service is provided by SEND AND YOU.

 HM Courts & Tribunals have produced some useful videos about Special Educational Needs and Disability Tribunal process.